opensourcedoc/ocaml-clean-compile/README.md

 ## Overview

 The OCaml compiler often generates intermediate files during compilation, which developers must clean up manually.
-This project provides two lightweight shell scripts — `ocaml-bin` and `ocaml-js` — that compile OCaml code in a system temporary directory and automatically remove all intermediate files once the build is complete.
+This project provides three lightweight shell scripts — `ocaml-std`, `ocaml-core` and `ocaml-js` — that compile OCaml code in a system temporary directory and automatically remove all intermediate files once the build is complete.

 ## Features